edella2/phase-0/week-3/chrome-devtools/positioning-reflection.md

 `Static positioning` - is the inital value for CSS elements.
 It is laid out in the current position in the flow and top, right, bottom, left and z-index properties do not apply.

-`Relative positioning` - this lays out all elements as though they were not positioned and then adjust the elements position accorind to the changing layout.
+`Relative positioning` - this lays out all elements as though they were not positioned and then adjust the elements position according to the changing layout.

 ### What are the differences between Margin, Border, and Padding?